UMC-Utrecht-RWE/CONSIGN-public/README.md

 # CONSIGN
 0) users must have a folder ..../CONSIGN/CDMInstances/ where their CDM and pregnancy output are stored

+1) Then they should run to_run_preg_independent.R  (these are the steps that do not require pregnancy data)
-1) Users should first open params.R and input the name of their pregnancy data file

-2) Then they should run to_run_study_pop.R
+2a) Users should first open params.R and input the name of their pregnancy data file 2b) Then they should run to_run_pregnancy_dependent.R which requires pregnancy data

-3) Then they should run to_run_tab1.R which generates the counts for the table 1 group.